Prescription Verification only applies to USA and Korea.

 Sphere (SPH): This indicates the amount of lens power, measured in diopters (D), prescribed to correct myopia (nearsightedness) or hyperopia (farsightedness).
 The spherical power of a lens is indicated with a plus sign (+) for hyperopia and a minus sign (-) for myopia.
 PinkyParadise only supply Myopia lenses at the moment.

 Cylinder (CYL): This indicates the amount of lens power for astigmatism.
 If no cylinder power is noted, either you’ve no astigmatism or your astigmatism is so slight that it is not really necessary to correct it with your eyeglass lenses.
-PinkyParadise do sell colored contacts for astigmatism, check out our Toric lenses over HERE.
+PinkyParadise do sell colored contacts for astigmatism, check out our Toric lenses page.

 Axis: This describes the degree and direction of your astigmatism.
 The axis is a figure which determines the angle of the correction needed to see clearly, measured in degrees from 1 to 180.